dan-da/hd-wallet-derive/README.md

 As of version 0.4.1, Bitcoin-core style key derivation is supported.
 [See here](./doc/bitcoin-core-hd.md).

+As of version 0.4.3, [Preset paths](#path-presets) are available for common wallet software.

 Derivation reports show privkey (wif encoded), xprv, xpub, and address.